March 25, 2026

 Only one deduction is available under Section 57(i).
 If you have borrowed money specifically to invest in a security that generates dividend income, the interest paid on that borrowing can be deducted against the dividend received.

-• Interest on borrowings to invest in dividend-yielding securities is deductible.
+• Interest on borrowings made to invest in dividend-yielding securities is deductible.

 • No other deduction is permitted.
-Brokerage, account charges, and advisory fees do not qualify.
+Brokerage, account charges, platform fees, and advisory fees do not qualify.

-The remaining ₹52,000 in interest cannot be claimed against dividend income under any provision.
+The remaining ₹52,000 in interest cannot be claimed against dividend income under any provision of the Income Tax Act.

 Tax on Dividends From Foreign Shares